-This default mode allows you to take one photo at a time.
+Allows you to take one photo at a time.

-Regardless of which mode you are using, the photo preview appears after a photograph is taken on the bottom of the screen for several seconds.
+The photo preview appears after a photograph is taken on the bottom of the screen for several seconds.

 You must have a microSD card inserted in the device for these features to work.